Bill Text: CA AB2364 | 2023-2024 | Regular Session | Chaptered

 LEGISLATIVE COUNSEL'S DIGEST

-AB 2364, as amended, Luz Rivas.
+AB 2364, Luz Rivas.
 Property service worker protection.

-Existing law requires an employer to use a qualified organization, as specified, to provide the sexual violence and harassment prevention training, and to pay the qualified organization $65 per participant, except as specified.
+Existing law requires an employer to use a qualified organization to provide a sexual violence and harassment prevention training, as specified, and to pay the qualified organization $65 per participant, except as specified.

 The people of the State of California do enact as follows: